United Kingdom

 The registration consists of two letters, followed by two numerals and three letters.

-The first two letters denote the issuing office, where CV stands for Swansea.
+The first two letters denote the issuing office, where C stands for Wales and CV stands for Swansea.

-The two numerals denote the period of issue, where 52 is issued between 1st of September 2002 and 28th of February 2003.
+The two numerals denote the period of issue, where 52 is issued between 1st September 2002 and 28th February 2003.

 Left of the registration is an unofficial band with the Welsh flag above CYMRU (Wales) in red.